 Students choose from or modify that list in consultation with the members of their committee.

 C. By May 1, students give the Graduate Advisor their reading list consisting of 30 works (10 works per area).
-Each list is accompanied by a short statement (200-250 words) in which students describe the themes or questions that they consider to be most compelling in the works comprising the list.
-Each committee member develops a set of 2 exam questions, based on the pertinent list and statement.
+By August 1, students provide each of their committee members with a short statement (200-250 words) in which they describe the themes or questions that they consider to be most compelling in the works comprising the relevant list.
+Committee members develop a set of 2 exam questions, based on the pertinent list and statement.

 STUDENTS MUST HAVE LISTS APPROVED BY THEIR COMMITTEE BY MAY 1 TO BE PERMITTED TO TAKE THE EXAM AT THE END OF SUMMER.